jehayesms/jean-hayes-ai-analytics/_posts/2025-07-22-use-azure-aI-content-understanding-and-natural-language-to-extract-data -from-complex-documents.md

 ![Data types]({{ "/assets/images/8-contentunderstanding.png" | relative_url }})

----

-## The Course Catalog Example Table Schema

 For my course extraction example, I chose a table field type and gave it very detailed information on what to extract as well as what to ignore.
-In my prompt, I specified that the actual unique key is the **course section**, since a course may have more than one section.
+In my prompt, I specified that the actual unique key is the **course section number**, since a course may have more than one section.
 I provided detailed information on how to repeat the course name and description for each section.

 ![Schema Example]({{ "/assets/images/9-contentunderstanding.png" | relative_url }})